lucasgray/lucasblog/data/blog/unit-tests.md

 * Unique challenges and risks for your product
 * Stack and systems in play

 Our current setup involves many more api unit tests than React.
-While we're working on improving our React coverage, we rely heavily on Playwright automation for end to end UI tests &mdash; outside the scope of this post.
-We're looking at these api unit tests primarily.
+While we are working on improving our React coverage, we rely heavily on Playwright automation for end to end UI tests &mdash; outside the scope of this post.
+We'll hone in on these api tests.

 The api tests primarily consist of...
 * Mock heavy tests for the service layer